tagazok/my-workshops/static-web-apps/tutorial.md

 * Select `West Europe` for your backend.

 <div class="box tip">
-It is recommended to host your backend in the closest region of your users.
+It is recommended to host your backend in the region closests to your users.
 </div>

 * Select `GitHub` as a deployment source.